 $1,600

-No class: Monday, June 19 and Tuesday, July 4
+No class: June 19, July 4 & July 5

 This dynamic and collaborative writing course will teach students strategies to plan, evaluate, and edit their writing, as well as to develop their personal writer's goals.
 Students will engage in brainstorming, peer review, workshopping, and self-assessment activities to grow as intentional and imaginative writers.
-Some exciting final project examples include a podcast segment, a poetry chapbook, a collection of op-eds on current events and short stories.
+Some exciting final project examples include a podcast segment, a poetry chapbook, a collection of op-eds on current events, and short stories.
 Also listed in Upper School.

-Session 1: June 26 - July 7
+June 17 - July 3

 10:00am - 12:00pm

-No class Tues.
-July 4
+*No class June 19, July 4 and July 5.

-Session 2: July 10 - July 21
+July 8 - July 26

 10:00am - 12:00pm